 The Holy Ghost: Alexander “Sandy” Calder’s mobile, “Ghost,” hangs as the focal point of the Philadelphia Museum of Art’s Great Stair Hall.

 Following in his father’s and grandfather’s footsteps, Calder #3 created his first sculpture (an elephant) when just 4 years old .
 Although he started his professional life as a mechanical engineer, he changed course to pursue an art career, moving to Paris where he became friends with members of the modernist avant-garde, including Marcel Duchamp (who coined the word “mobile” to describe Calder’s moveable, hanging sculptures).
 Calder began his art career making mechanical toys/sculptures and later developed the mobiles and larger stabiles that would make him famous.
 Calder’s largest mobile, “White Cascade,” can be seen hanging at the Federal Reserve (Who Exactly is “The Fed”?
-Exploring the Exhibits at the Federal Reserve Bank in Philadelphia), and the stabile “Three Discs, One Lacking” is part of the Association for Public Art’s collection at 17th/Benjamin Franklin Parkway (Free Art!).
+Exploring the Exhibits at the Federal Reserve Bank in Philadelphia), and the stabile “Three Discs, One Lacking” is part of the Association for Public Art’s outdoor sculpture collection at 17th/Benjamin Franklin Parkway (Free Art!).

 The most recent works of Calder’s to go on display in Philadelphia are the 8 banners he created for the Centre Square development in 1975 as part of Philadelphia’s 1% to art requirement for new development (the only work of this type he created).
 As the building went through changes of ownership over the years, they were taken down and thought lost/damaged/destroyed.
 Luckily, they remained in good shape and were recently donated to the Free Library, where they have been conserved and are now on permanent display in the Central Parkway branch.